 USQ's approach is to update five year plans and prepare new one year plans each year.
 The operational implications of special purpose plans are incorporated into organisational section (operational) plans each year.

-The Vice-Chancellor will agree to the plans to be prepared in any one year and will request that the Executive Director (Corporate Management Services) publish a list of those plans to be prepared with an accompanying timetable for preparation of those plans.
+The Vice-Chancellor will agree to the plans to be prepared in any one year and will request that the Director (Planning and Performance Support Services) publish a list of those plans to be prepared with an accompanying timetable for preparation of those plans.

 5.1 Planning at USQ